Autumn Menu

-By Head Chef, George Upshall, our traditional a la carte menu, with snacks, starters, main courses and desserts can change daily to make the most of ingredients in peak seasonality, seafood caught that day & in-house butchered cuts ready for the menu.
+By Head Chef, George Upshall, our a la carte menu can change daily to make the most of ingredients in peak seasonality, seafood caught that day & in-house butchered cuts ready for the menu.

-Always classically European in style, using the best local ingredients we can get our hands on.
+Always classically European in style, using the best local & British ingredients we can get our hands on.

-By Head Chef, George Upshall, our seasonal set menus offer crowd-pleasing, well-crafted, classic dishes at incredible value, giving you the opportunity to enjoy some elevated comfort in a very fine setting.
+By Head Chef, George Upshall, our seasonal set menu offers crowd-pleasing, well-crafted, classic dishes at incredible value, giving you the opportunity to enjoy some elevated comfort in a very fine setting.

 Sunday Lunch Club